ordian/benchmark-html-parsers/README.md

 ./bm /path/to/dir/with/html/files # e.g. ./bm html_samples
 ```

-As an artefact of this invocation we will have a "result" directory with csv files (format: site, file size, time, memory).
+As an artefact of this invocation we will have a "result" directory with csv files.

+CSV format: page name; file size; time (s); memory (peak rss in bytes).

 To plot the results use `gnuplot`:
 ```shell